INSIDE: Do you bring a gift to a bachelorette party? What about party favors? We break it all down so you know what to do right here!

 For many brides-to-be, the bachelorette party is considered the “last fling before the ring.”
 This happy occasion brings together all the bride’s best girlfriends and, for some brides, even close family members, for a night out on the town or a weekend away.

-These bachelorette party gift ideas are small tokens for the bride, that are usually not on her registry.
-However, she’ll love them nonetheless.
+These bride-to-be gift ideas are small tokens for her, which are usually not on her registry.
+But she’ll love them nonetheless.

 After all of the wedding planning craziness, she deserves some pampering!
 She can get a massage, pedicure, facial – whatever suits her.